Muchael123/Mwalimu-smart/README.md

 # Tutor
 A simple AI tutor kids app in Expo
-It is inspired by [tutor design](https://dribbble.com/shots/20327565-Tutor-App) from dribble"# tutor" "# Mwalimu-smart"
+It is inspired by [tutor design](https://dribbble.com/shots/20327565-Tutor-App) from dribble